jm0nsta96/jm0nsta96.github.io/about.md

 people were telling me I should try out.
 Now that I have taken a few courses I believe that I made the right choice.

 * In the end, I don't know if programming is the route for me, but it is definitely a great thing to have to lean on.
-* I feel as though I will probably end up going down the networking career path.
+* I feel as though I will probably end up going more down the 'computer networking' career path.

 ### Random Facts